cnbo/my-leetcode/employees-earning-more-than-their-managers.md

 ```
 SELECT
-    A.NAME
+    A.Name Employee
 FROM
-    EMPLOYEE A,
+    Employee A,
-    EMPLOYEE B
+    Employee B
 WHERE
-    A.MANAGERID = B.ID
+    A.ManagerId = B.Id
 AND
-    A.SALARY > B.SALARY;
+    A.Salary > B.Salary;

 ```